 Timothy Knapman studied history at Oxford.
 Since then, he has spent his time writing plays, musicals, songs, operas and children’s books.

 He has written over 60 books, including the best-selling Dinosaurs in the Supermarket and its sequels, Mungo and the Picture Book Pirates and its sequels, Time Now To Dream, Soon, Sir Dancealot, Dinosaurs Don’t Have Bedtimes and Superhero Dad, Mum and Gran.
 They have been illustrated by a host of wonderful artists, including Helen Oxenbury, Patrick Benson, Sarah Warburton, Adam Stower, Russell Ayto, Joe Berger, Ada Grey, Laura Hughes, Nikki Dyson, David Tazzyman and many more.
-The books have been translated into 20 languages and have been read on CBeebies Bedtime Stories by Hugh Bonneville, Dennis Lawson, Adrian Lester, Harriet Walter, Tanni Grey-Thompson and many others.
+The books have been translated into 20 languages and have been read on CBeebies Bedtime Stories by Hugh Bonneville, Jenny Agutter, Dennis Lawson, Adrian Lester, Harriet Walter, Tanni Grey-Thompson and many others.
 Tim has also written for CBeebies’ Driver Dan’s Story Train.
-New stories are forthcoming from Walker, Macmillan and Little Tiger.
+New books are forthcoming from Walker, Macmillan and BBC Books.

 In May 2015, Tim and Laurence Mark Wythe won a competition organised by Perfect Pitch Musicals and Made in Corby to write a brand new musical for the town of Corby in Northamptonshire.
 Their winning entry, Danny Hero, was performed at the Core theatre in Corby in Autumn 2016 to much acclaim.
-Their show Midnight ran at the Union Theatre in London and has had three successful productions in Seoul, South Korea.
+Reimagined as Danni Hero, it is now licensed by Broadway Licensing.
+Their show Midnight ran at the Union Theatre in London and is produced every year in Seoul, South Korea with great success.
 In 2019, Growl: The True Story of the Big Bad Wolf was performed by the National Youth Music Theatre.

 With Stuart Matthew Price, Tim wrote the musical love story Before After, which was showcased at the St James Theatre Studio in September 2014, starring Hadley Fraser and Caroline Sheen.
-The show's world premiere was at Musical-za in Tokyo the following November, and it has run there, on and off, ever since.
-In September 2020, a rehearsed reading was livestreamed from the Southwark Playhouse in London, starring Hadley Fraser and Rosalie Craig.
+The show’s world premiere was at Musical-za in Tokyo the following November, and it was performed there for many years.
+In September 2020, a rehearsed reading was live-streamed from the Southwark Playhouse in London, starring Hadley Fraser and Rosalie Craig.
 Thousands of people from 44 countries watched it, and #BeforeAfterUK trended on Twitter.
+A Dutch production by Oatmilk Studio opened in Autumn 2022.
 In summer 2017, the NYMT presented Tim and Stuart’s new musical, Imaginary, to great acclaim.
 Imaginary is licensed by Theatrical Rights Worldwide.

 With Alex Silverman and Ed Jaspers, Tim wrote Hamlet!
 The Musical, which was a big hit at the Edinburgh Fringe in 2010 and won the WhatsOnStage.com Theatregoers’ Choice award for Best Musical.
 A full-length production played at the Royal & Derngate Northampton and the Richmond Theatre in 2011 (“absurdly clever… there is wit, as well as silliness, in the lyrics… very funny” Guardian).